Madhu Sudan Kanungo

 Madhu Sudan Kanungo (1 April 1927 – 26 July 2011) was an Indian scientist in the field of gerontology and neuroscience as well as a teacher of molecular biology and biochemistry.
 He is known for his theories on how gene expression changes with age and the role of this phenomenon in ageing, which is a widely accepted as "Gene expression theory of Aging".
 In recognition of his contributions, he was awarded India's fourth highest civilian award, Padma Shri in 2005.
 He held the post of BHU Emeritus professor in zoology at the Banaras Hindu University and was also the Chancellor, Nagaland University till his death.

 Education

-He completed his Bachelors in Science from Utkal University in the year 1949.
-After that he moved to Lucknow University from where he completed his MSc in Zoology in 1951.
+He completed his Bachelor in Science from Utkal University in the year 1949.
+After that, he moved to Lucknow University from where he completed his MSc in Zoology in 1951.
 After a short tenure of doing research at Lucknow university followed by serving as a lecturer in Zoology at the Ravenshaw College, Cuttack, he went to the University of Illinois (Urbana), US for advanced studies.
-He has completed his PhD on Physiology under the famous scientist Prof. Clifford Ladd Prosser from University of Illinois at Urbana–Champaign, US in 1959 where he worked on the physiological and biochemical adaptation of goldfish to temperature variation and studied its effect on oxygen consumption under both normal and experimental conditions.
+He has completed his PhD on Physiology under the scientist Prof. Clifford Ladd Prosser from University of Illinois at Urbana–Champaign, US in 1959 where he worked on the physiological and biochemical adaptation of goldfish to temperature variation and studied its effect on oxygen consumption under both normal and experimental conditions.
 He also studied oxygen consumption and oxidative phosphorylation of liver mitochondria of goldfish as a part of the same study.